cobwebos/docs/articles/azure-functions/durable/durable-functions-instance-management.md

     ```

 > [!NOTE]
-> Webhook URL 的格式可能会有所不同，具体取决于所运行 Azure Functions 主机的版本。 前面的示例适用于 Azure Functions 2.0 主机。
+> The format of the webhook URLs might differ, depending on which version of the Azure Functions host you are running. 前面的示例适用于 Azure Functions 2.0 主机。

-## <a name="retrieve-http-management-webhook-urls"></a>检索 HTTP 管理 Webhook URL
+## <a name="retrieve-http-management-webhook-urls"></a>Retrieve HTTP management webhook URLs

-您可以使用外部系统监视或向业务流程引发事件。 外部系统可以通过作为 [HTTP API URL 发现](durable-functions-http-features.md#http-api-url-discovery)中所述的默认响应一部分的 Webhook URL 来与 Durable Functions 通信。 此外，可以使用[业务流程客户端绑定](durable-functions-bindings.md#orchestration-client)以编程方式访问 webhook url。 `CreateHttpManagementPayload` （.NET）或 `createHttpManagementPayload` （JavaScript）方法可用于获取包含这些 webhook Url 的可序列化对象。
+You can use an external system to monitor or to raise events to an orchestration.
+External systems can communicate with Durable Functions through the webhook URLs that are part of the default response described in [HTTP API URL discovery](durable-functions-http-features.md#http-api-url-discovery).
+The webhook URLs can alternatively be accessed programmatically using the [orchestration client binding](durable-functions-bindings.md#orchestration-client).
+The `CreateHttpManagementPayload` (.NET) or the `createHttpManagementPayload` (JavaScript) methods can be used to get a serializable object that contains these webhook URLs.

-`CreateHttpManagementPayload` （.NET）和 `createHttpManagementPayload` （JavaScript）方法具有一个参数：
+The `CreateHttpManagementPayload` (.NET) and `createHttpManagementPayload` (JavaScript) methods have one parameter:

 * **instanceId**：实例的唯一 ID。

-方法返回具有以下字符串属性的对象：
+The methods return an object with the following string properties:

 * **Id**：业务流程的实例 ID（应与 `InstanceId` 输入相同）。
 * **StatusQueryGetUri**：业务流程实例的状态 URL。
 * **SendEventPostUri**：业务流程实例的“引发事件”URL。
 * **TerminatePostUri**：业务流程实例的“终止”URL。
-* **PurgeHistoryDeleteUri**：业务流程实例的 "清除历史记录" URL。
+* **PurgeHistoryDeleteUri**: The "purge history" URL of the orchestration instance.

-函数可以将这些对象的实例发送到外部系统，以监视或引发相应业务流程上的事件，如以下示例中所示：
+Functions can send instances of these objects to external systems to monitor or raise events on the corresponding orchestrations, as shown in the following examples:

 ### <a name="c"></a>C#